-- Review sample schedule for the virtual visit - Discuss the typical schedule and explain the purpose behind each meeting, observation, and interview - The specifics for the peer review will be worked out between program and lead peer reviewer - Review Home Visit and / or Group Parent Education Observation Checklist(s) - Discuss areas program specialist may still have concerns - Utilize the mock interview questions as needed - Confirm that practice changes have been implemented - Confirm policy and procedure changes have been made - Ensure a secure virtual platform for peer review, invitations to groups, and staff time expectations, etc. - Program completes Request for Peer Review Form and sends to program specialist - Program specialist sends program's Request for Peer Review Form and letter of recommendation to the IFSC coordinator and program
+- Review sample schedule for the virtual visit - Discuss the typical schedule and explain the purpose behind each meeting, observation, and interview - The specifics for the peer review will be worked out between program and lead peer reviewer - Review Home Visit and / or Group Parent Education Observation Checklist(s) - Discuss areas program specialist may still have concerns - Utilize the mock interview questions as needed - Confirm that practice changes have been implemented - Confirm policy and procedure changes have been made - Ensure a secure virtual platform for peer review, invitations to groups, and staff time expectations, etc. - Program completes Request for Peer Review Form and sends to program specialist - Program specialist sends program's Request for Peer Review Form and letter of recommendation to the IFSC coordinator

 Procedure Name: Request Peer Review

 Applicable to: Programs, Program Specialists

 Effective Date: March 2008;

-Date(s) of revision: May 2011 March 2014; June 2014; June 2023
+Date(s) of revision: May 2011 March 2014; June 2014; June 2023; April 2025

 Other References: Peer Review Request Form

-Once a program has completed the SEQIP and "Box", it is reviewed by assigned program specialist.
+Once a program is in 100% adherence with policy, procedure and practice and submits their final SEQIP it is reviewed by the assigned program specialist.
 All changes and updates should be approved at least three months prior to a program's request for peer review date in order to ensure consistent practice change before the request.
 The program specialist will then convert the SEQIP into the SAM.
-Based on the program's completed policies and procedures and evidence in "Box", the program will submit an application for peer review.
-If the program is renewing a credential, the application for peer review will be sent to the Program Specialist prior to the expiration of their current credential.
-The program will also include their final SAM and their completed and current staffing grid.
-The Program Specialist will review the application for peer review and determine if it is their belief that the program is adequately prepared for peer review.
-If the Program Specialist agrees that the program is ready for peer review, they will draft a letter of recommendation.
-The completed application for peer review, the letter of recommendation from the program specialist, the final SAM, and final staffing grid will be sent by email to the IFSC coordinator for review and scheduling.
+Based on the program's completed policies and procedures and practice the program will request a peer review after the final mock review.
+When the program specialist agrees that the program is ready, both the program specialist and program will complete the Peer Review Request Form.
+The completed form and a letter of recommendation from the program specialist will be sent by email to the IFSC coordinator.

 The program is responsible for selecting a date for their peer review to take place.
 Request for peer review must be made a minimum of 12 weeks prior to the anticipated date of peer review.
-All boxes required for the peer reviewers must be completed within one week of the peer review request.
 Any request with less than 12 weeks will require evaluation by IFSC coordinator.
-This is typically off-site from the program to ensure that all persons participating in the interviews feel that confidentiality will be maintained.
-The site must be secure and not subject to interruptions.
+All interviews will be completed virtually to ensure that all persons participating in the interviews feel that confidentiality will be maintained.
 If the program is a group parent education program, there must be groups scheduled during the peer review for observation.
-The group should not take place on the last day of the peer review.
+The group observation should not take place on the last day of the peer review if a two day review is required.

 The organization's executive director, human resource director, and fiscal director are mandatory participants in the program management interview.
-In smaller organizations, these functions may be filled by one or two persons with overlapping responsibilities.
+In smaller organizations these functions may be filled by one or two persons with overlapping responsibilities.